GustavoStingelin/parceltracker/README.md

-Use the get method with the track code for return events json.
+Use the get method with the track code to return events json.

 GET-> http://localhost/api/v1/get_track/LB084562135HK